December 3, 2019

 #81.
 Track comments

 I could not come up where to put these Google Tag Manager use cases so, honestly speaking, I put them into one pile.

 #84.
-Install Konami code.
+Install the Konami code.
 Choose from one of the 4 options or create your own.

 #85.
-Change Android browser’s address bar color.
-A minor enhancement of your website.
+Change the Android browser’s address bar color.
+Minor enhancement of your website.